SaruM4N3/LogtimeWidget/README.md

 X11: Press Alt+F2, type 'r', press Enter
 Wayland: Log out and log back in

+## Usage

+### First Time Setup

+1. Click on the extension in the top panel
+2. Brave browser will open automatically
+3. Log in to your Intra42 account
+4. Once logged in, the browser will close and your logtime will appear

+### Menu Options

+- **Refresh Manually**: Force an immediate data refresh
+- **Set Bonus Days**: Add bonus days to your monthly calculation
+- **Set Gift Days**: Add gift days (exclusions) to your calculation
+- **Restart Widget**: Restart the extension
+- **Quit Widget**: Disable the extension

+### Configuration

+The extension stores your session cookie securely in:
+~/.local/share/gnome-shell/extensions/LogtimeWidget@zsonie/intra42_cookies.json

+Bonus and gift days are stored in:
+~/.local/share/gnome-shell/extensions/LogtimeWidget@zsonie/storage.json

 ## Features

 - **Real-time Logtime Tracking**: Displays current monthly hours directly in your GNOME top panel